john-z-yang/rrrrr-rs/README.md

 # RRRRR-RS &middot; [![Rust](https://github.com/john-z-yang/rrrrr-rs/actions/workflows/rust.yml/badge.svg)](https://github.com/john-z-yang/rrrrr-rs/actions/workflows/rust.yml)

+> I hope the field of computer science never loses its sense of fun.
+Above all, I hope we don’t become missionaries.
+Don’t feel as if you’re Bible salesmen.
+The world has too many of those already.
+>
+> — Alan J. Perlis, *Structure and Interpretation of Computer Programs*, Dedication

 A compiler front-end and middle-end for [Revised(5) Scheme](https://conservatory.scheme.org/schemers/Documents/Standards/R5RS/HTML/).
 The back-end and VM are left as an exercise for my future self.

 This repository started as an excuse to learn Rust by implementing Flatt’s *Bindings as Sets of Scopes* algorithm from his [paper](docs/references/Binding%20as%20Sets%20of%20Scopes.pdf)